-Once the run Conformance test button is pressed, the test suite will conduct the conformance test stored in PDF format.
-The file will and the results will be be named FACEConformanceTest\Name\of\PCFG.pdf in the same directory as the pcfg file tested.
+Once the run Conformance test button is pressed, the test suite will conduct the conformance test The file will and the results will be stored in PDF format. be named FACEConformanceTest_Name_of_PCFG.pdf in the same directory as the pcfg file tested.
 All log files generated in the test will also be found in the log directory, although the same log files are found inside the PDF report.
 An example of a passable OSS component is given in the figure below:

-Figure 95.
+Figure 94.
 A successful conformance test message.